 A widely published scholar and frequent plenary speaker at international conferences, Ortega is best known for her award-winning meta-analysis of second-language instruction in 2000, her best-seller textbook Understanding Second Language Acquisition (2009, translated into Mandarin in 2016), and for championing a bilingual turn in SLA.
 In her most recent work, she has called for the addition of social justice as a necessary cornerstone of disciplinary transformation.
 Her keen interest in usage-based linguistics, bilingualism, and social justice is reflected in recent articles in CALICO Journal (2017), World Englishes (2018), and Working Papers in Educational Linguistics (2018).
 Her latest book is The Cambridge Handbook of Bilingualism, co-edited with Annick De Houwer (Cambridge University Press, 2019).

 Ortega was co-recipient of the Pimsleur and the TESOL Research awards in 2001 and has been a doctoral Mellon fellow (1999), a postdoctoral Spencer/National Academy of Education fellow (2003), a senior research fellow at the Freiburg Institute of Advanced Studies (2010), and an Advanced Research Collaborative Fellow at the Graduate Center, City University of New York (2018).
-She was Journal Editor of Language Learning for the five-year term of 2010-2015 and now serves as Associate General Editor on the Board of Directors of the University of Michigan’s Language Learning Research Club.
+She is the General Editor of Language Learning.